This article was updated on August 24, 2021.

-We call upon the House of Representatives to pass The John Lewis Voting Rights Act, also called H.R.
+We call upon the United States Senate to pass The John Lewis Voting Rights Advancement Act, also called H.R.
 4.

-The Jewish Center for Justice is mobilizing Jewish communities and pro-democracy people of faith in support of The John Lewis Voting Rights Act, which would restore key provisions of the 1965 Voting Rights Act that were gutted in the 2013 Supreme Court decision of Shelby v.
+The Jewish Center for Justice is mobilizing Jewish communities and pro-democracy people of faith in support of The John Lewis Voting Rights Advancement Act, which would restore key provisions of the 1965 Voting Rights Act that were gutted in the 2013 Supreme Court decision of Shelby v.
 Holder.
+H.R.
+4 would:

 - Update and modernize the voting rights act formula that determines which states and counties have a pattern of discrimination and ensure that pre-clearance is implemented.